aquasecurity/postee/README-v2.md

 ### Policy related features in Postee V2
-Many options which were inteded to send messages for specific events only are redesigning in favor of using OPA rules.
+Many options which were intended to limit sending messages for specific events only are redesigning in favor of using OPA rules.
 Here is list of options which are not supported anymore:
 - Policy-Min-Vulnerability
 - Policy-Registry